Skip to Content

 keitt mango

 In addition to being delicious, the Keitt mango has many health benefits.
-It contains more beta-carotene and vitamin C than any other variety of mango on the market.
+It contains plenty of vitamins and minerals such as vitamin C, phosphorus, magnesium, selenium, vitamin A, etc.

 13. Kowai fruit

-The kowai fruit is a type of fruit that is found in the Amazon rainforest.
-They are known for their unique taste and healing properties.
+The kowai fruit grows primarily in tropical climates.
+This fruit is known for its unique taste and healing properties.

 16. Kahikatea fruit